-Assessing man’s impacts in our oceans is my main research interest.
+Assessing changes occurring in our oceans is my main research interest.
 My focus is on aquaculture, oil and gas decommissioning and marine renewables.

 Current research projects